dcangulo/davidangulo.xyz/_posts/2019-04-21-rails-file-upload-using-active-storage.md

   <% end %>
 </p>
 ```
+{: file='app/views/posts/show.html.erb' }

-It will check if there is a file attached and if it does it will show the file.
+It will check if there is a file attached and if it does, it will show the file.

 You may want to run your app using `rails s` and navigate to [http://localhost:3000/posts](http://localhost:3000/posts) to confirm that everything works.